 Centered On Care.
 Dispatches From Domestic Workers During The Pandemic

-The pandemic has had an unequal impact on women, both in the labor force and at home.
+The pandemic has exacerbated and exposed many of the problems that have troubled societies before – from gender to class inequalities to racism.
 This paper offers a lesson from the perspective of a predominantly female labor sector that has been at the heart of COVID-19 response: care and domestic work.
-The pandemic has exacerbated and exposed many of the problems that have troubled societies before – from gender to class inequalities to racism.
 Domestic workers, most of whom are women and working-class, oftentimes of color and/or migrants, found themselves again at the intersection of multiple exclusions from both the everyday and emergency safety nets.
 Moreover, domestic workers experience the paradox of essential work: being frontline and fundamental yet unprotected and, in the end, ‘disposable’ (Chang 2000).

 Domestic and care work during the pandemic offers an important lesson in the ethics of care— interdependencies become even more visible; however, they very often lack the principle of care necessary to build the caring democracy: ‘justice, equality, and freedom for all’ (Tronto 2011), and, above all, reciprocity.

 Yet, given the prominence that care has recently gained (Fine, Tronto 2020), in a way, the pandemic offers a chance to reinterpret the established order.
 In the United States, social movements have incessantly navigated the paradoxes of ‘essential work’ in order to gain recognition, acquire necessary protections, access the vaccines, while avoiding the pitfalls of ‘disposable workers’ framing (Rosińska, Pellerito 2021).
-In the words of representatives of the Central Eastern European initiative E.A.S.T., “We strike because we refuse to be considered essential only to be exploited and oppressed!” (https://www.transnational-strike.info/2021/01/25/essential-strike-manif…).
 This paper shares the findings from the research study of domestic workers and their movements in the US and Europe to reimagine a more just and equitable society centered on care.

 Anna Rosinska is a sociologist of care and domestic work.
 She is a Marie Skłodowska-Curie Fellow at the Ca’ Foscari University of Venice.
 She has studied paid domestic and care work in Italy, Poland, and the United States, working at the University of Warsaw and as a visiting scholar at the University of Massachusetts Lowell (2018-2020).
 Author of the book ‘(U)sługi domowe’ about domestic work in post-war Poland (2016, Wydawnictwo UMK, under Anna Kordasiewicz).
 With A.Radziwinowiczówna and W.Kloc-Nowak she co-authored the book „Ethnomorality of care.
 Migrants and their aging parents” (2018, Routledge).
 Her current project is ‘Intersections of class and ethnicity in paid domestic and care work in Italy and in the USA’ (2018-2022).
 She runs a Facebook page about domestic work.
 She is interested in social relationships, reproducing, perpetuating and constructing inequalities, the intersectional perspective and workers’ activism of marginalized groups on the job market.